E-Invoicing in Germany 2027: Obligations, Timeline, Format & Examples

 In Germany, e-invoicing means exchanging invoices as structured electronic format (not a normal PDF emailed to a customer).
 For B2B and B2G use cases, the invoice must be machine-readable and compliant with EN 16931, enabling automated validation and posting in accounting systems.

-Germany’s B2B e-invoicing mandate is introduced through the Growth Opportunities Act (Wachstumschancengesetz) (enacted in March 2024) and implemented via updates to Section 14 of the German VAT Act (UStG), The German tax authority also released the official E-Invoicing Guidelines (in German) on 25 October 2025.
+Germany’s B2B e-invoicing mandate is introduced through the Growth Opportunities Act and implemented via amendments to Section 14 of the German VAT Act (UStG).
+The German Federal Ministry of Finance (BMF) published updated e-invoicing guidelines via official circular (BMF-Schreiben) on 15 October 2025.

 Germany E-Invoicing Timeline and Compliance Deadlines